luxfi/docs/docs/tooling/luxjs-guides/generate-a-txid-using-luxjs.md

 ## Confirm TxID Is Correct

-To confirm that the `generatedTxID` is correct issue the `BaseTx` to LuxGo and compare the TxID which is returned with the recently created TxID.
+To confirm that the `generatedTxID` is correct issue the `BaseTx` to Luxd and compare the TxID which is returned with the recently created TxID.

 ```ts